“Be kind to little you.” – Georgia Hardstark

 Karen and Georgia are so open about their experiences with trauma, therapy, toxic masculinity and more.
 They preach self-love, self-advocacy, and freedom from responsibility of other people’s choices.

-There were times where I laughed, where I cried, and where I could feel such a connection between my personal stories and the stories they were telling.
-It is an empowering story of two women who conquered the odds and are helping you do the same.
+There were times where I laughed, where I cried, and where I felt a connection between my personal stories and the stories they were telling.
+It’s an empowering story of two women who conquered the odds.
+But not just that, they’re helping you do the same.